EvgeniySaschenko/comments-api-server/README.md

 **Query params**<br>
+`createUser` - the parameter indicates that the server should automatically create a user (this may be needed for the test, when you do not have a registration form) <br>
 `parentId` - ancestor id for which we need to get a list of comments <br>
 `firstId` - ID of the first comment in the list <br>
 `lastId` - ID of the last comment in the list <br>